openafs-contrib/openafs-robotest/README.md

 the public keys to each test servers.
 Run the following on the primary host to create and distribute the ssh keys.

-    $ afs-robotest sshkeys create
+    $ afs-robotest ssh create
-    $ afs-robotest sshkeys dist
+    $ afs-robotest ssh dist
-    $ afs-robotest sshkeys check
+    $ afs-robotest ssh check

 Perform the setup on the primary host.
-This will take serveral minutes to complete the setup of the new AFS cell.
+This will take several minutes to complete the setup of the new AFS cell.

     $ afs-robotest setup